fowlay/gerke-decoder/README.md

 ### Decoding method

-Six different decoding methods are provided, selectable with the -D option:
+Seven different decoding methods are provided, selectable with the -D option:

 1: Tone/silence: Dots and dashes are recognized as the signal amplitude raises above and falls below a threshold level.
 The